Botswana Safari: Why It's Unique Compared to Other African Destinations?

 Unlike Kenya's Maasai Mara or South Africa's Kruger National Park, Botswana has intentionally avoided mass-market tourism.
 This means:

-Fewer budget-friendly options—Botswana caters more to high-end and mid-range travelers rather than backpackers or mass tourism groups.
+No large hotels or overdeveloped safari resorts; accommodation remains small-scale and eco-conscious.
+There are fewer budget-friendly options, Botswana caters more to high-end and mid-range travelers rather than backpackers or mass tourism groups.

 8. Safari Activities Beyond Game Drives